SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/cf/install-mock-server-cf.md

 3. In the project folder, open the **mta.yaml** file.

-    1. Add the following code snippet in the `resources` section:
+    1. Add the following code snippet to add a resources section at the end of the file:
+        ```yaml
+            resources:
+            - name: inicdent-management-messaging
+            type: org.cloudfoundry.existing-service
+        ```
         ```yaml
         - name: incident-management-messaging
           type: org.cloudfoundry.existing-service